-Many women are concerned about the impact of Maternity Leave on their career which they have invested heavily in.
-Here we outline some strategies to mitigate or minimise that impact – ideally with a top-down/bottom up approach.
+Many women are concerned about the impact of maternity leave on their career which they have invested heavily in.
+Here we outline some strategies to mitigate or minimise that impact – ideally with a top-down/bottom-up approach.

-- the return to work from Maternity Leave.
+- The return to work from maternity leave.

 What does this mean exactly?
-Let me give a sample scenario.

 But it’s not all bad news.
 There are a number of things that professional mums, managers and organisations can do to mitigate this impact.